 Among her many honors are residencies at the Djerassi Resident Artist Program, Woodside, CA, Jentel Artist Residency Program, Banner, WY, McColl Center for the Arts, Charlotte, NC and AGA LAB, Amsterdam, NL.

-Over the years Klein has created a half-dozen music videos for the band Orange Sherbet and also animated a music video for the dream-pop band Synchronized Watches.
-Recently she was commissioned by the Headlands Center for the Arts to create an animation for opening of The Commons.
+Klein has created music videos for the band Orange Sherbet and Synchronized Watches.
+A recent animation commission was for the Headlands Center for the Arts opening of The Commons.

-Klein was a visiting artist at the California College of Art, Oakland, CA, University of Arkansas, Fayetteville, AR, Mills College, Oakland, CA, Minerva Academie, Groningen, NL and the International Animated Film School, Cakovec, HR among others.
+Klein has been a visiting artist at the California College of Art, Oakland, CA, University of Arkansas, Fayetteville, AR, Mills College, Oakland, CA, Minerva Academie, Groningen, NL and the International Animated Film School, Cakovec, HR among others.

 In 2008 she founded the screening program Stop & Go which showcases animations by visual artists and filmmakers.
 She is currently the curator for the San Francisco Peephole Cinema.